SciCatProject/scicat-backend-next/README.md

 Jobs in Catamel are published to a queue when they are received.
 It is your responsibility to configure that queue and there is NO default in place.

-Without setting this up, none of your job submissions will go anywhere.
+Without setting this up, none of your job submissions will NOT go anywhere.

 The two supported options are:
 1. RabbitMQ (loopback-component-mq)
 2. Apache Kafka (loopback-connector-kafka)

+Both packages are installed at time of install and you can select a queue in `config.local.js`, like this:

+`queue: "rabbitmq" // also accepts "kafka" or null`

+### Rabbit

+1. Set `config.local.js` queue value to "rabbitmq".
+2. Provide configuration for rabbitmq as a new block in `component-config.json`.
+NOTE: Make sure this is empty

+### Kafka

+1. Set `config.local.js` queue value to "kafka".
+2. Instructions for configuring Kafka can be found [here](https://www.npmjs.com/package/loopback-connector-kafka)

+* Creating a datasource programatically in the model you want to attach will often be the easiest solution.

 # Data models